-- Powerpoint presentation with ALL data collected as it relates to your stroke program.
+- PowerPoint presentation with ALL data collected as it relates to your stroke program.
 This is the best method for The Joint Commission to view your data.
-Method allows for all team members to see and discuss the same data points at the same time. - Assure reports have date range and "n" noted with volumes. - Tracer will start with a discussion of how you utilize the data you collect in your hospital to improve your program. - Prepare to speak to how you collect, analyze and share data to make improvements in your program on a continuous basis. - Attendees from across the hospital who are involved in the collection or interpretation of the data should attend the session. - Include your patient satisfaction data in this session - Data on the administration of IV thrombolytics within 60 minutes should be included - Share all data collected for your program (this should indicate how you are committed to improving different aspects of your program) - Prepare questions for the reviewer on how to improve your data collection methods, changing your measures, areas to focus on, etc. (ask about best practices seen in other Acute Stroke Ready Hospitals)
+Method allows for all team members to see and discuss the same data points at the same time. - Ensure reports have date range and "N" noted with volumes. - Tracer will start with a discussion of how you utilize the data you collect in your hospital to improve your program. - Prepare to speak to how you collect, analyze and share data to make improvements in your program on a continuous basis. - Attendees from across the hospital who are involved in the collection or interpretation of the data should attend the session. - Include your patient satisfaction data in this session - Present all core measures - Data on the administration of IV-tPA within 60 minutes should be included - Share all data collected for your program (this should indicate how you are interested in improving different aspects of your program) - Prepare questions for the reviewer on how to improve your data collection methods, changing your measures, areas to focus on, etc. (ask about best practices seen in other Primary Stroke Centers)